 Some common applications of cast iron pipes are water distribution systems and underground installations, such as the main pipes on drainage and sewer systems.

-This is an inexpensive and easy to install plumbing material, but unfortunately it is prone to leaks.
+This plumbing material is inexpensive and easy to install, but prone to leaks.

-HDPE is a flexible material that resists corrosion and has a long life span.
-However, due to these benefits, HDPE is more expensive than PVC.
+HDPE is a flexible material that offers corrosion resistance and a long service.
+However, this comes with a price, and HDPE is more expensive than PVC.

 With the wide variety of piping materials available, choosing the right plumbing pipe for a project can be a challenging decision.
 The best recommendation is getting in touch with professional plumbing engineers, and learning about each material available and its features.
 This way, you can make sure that your plumbing installation uses the most suitable material for your project conditions and budget.